cryphon/three-body-orbit-sim/README.md

 ## Overview

 This project is a physics-based simulation of the famous "figure-8" orbit solution to the three-body problem in gravitational physics.
-The simulation demonstrates how three celestial bodies of equal mass can orbit in a stable figure-8 pattern under mutual gravitational influence.
+The simulation shows how three celestial bodies of equal mass can orbit in a stable figure-8 pattern under mutual gravitational influence.

 ## The Three-Body Problem